mulesoft-assets/template-sfdc2sfdc-lead-aggregation/README.md

 ###  Gather Data Flow
-Mainly consisting of two calls (Queries) to SalesForce and storing each response on the Invocation Variable named *leadsFromOrgA* or *leadsFromOrgA* accordingly.
+Mainly consisting of two calls (Queries) to SalesForce and storing each response on the Invocation Variable named *leadsFromOrgA* or *leadsFromOrgB* accordingly.

 ###  Aggregation Flow
 [Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for aggregating the results from the two SalesForce Org Leads.